The watch on the right is our Fractal Emergence.

 Initially, wristwatches were primarily designed for women as decorative accessories, and were usually highly inaccurate.
 They related more to jewellery than the much more practical pocket watches used by men at the time.

-In 1571 Elizabeth I of England received a wristwatch, which was described as an “armed watch”, from Robert Dudley.
-The oldest surviving wristwatch, which was described as a “bracelet watch” was made in 1806 and given to Joséphine de Beauharnais.
-In 1810, the watch-maker Abraham-Louis Breguet made a wristwatch for the Queen of Naples.
+In 1571 Elizabeth I of England is said to have received a wristwatch, which was described as an “armed watch” or “arm watch”, from Robert Dudley.
+In 1810, Abraham-Louis Breguet created a wristwatch for Caroline Bonaparte, Queen of Naples, often cited as the first purpose-made wristwatch..
 And one of the earliest examples of Swiss wristwatches is the Patek Philippe “bracelet watch” created in 1868 for Countess Koscowicz of Hungary.

 A minute hand was added to the face of pocket watches around 1680 in Britain and around 1700 in France, because increases in accuracy made a minute hand realistic.
 Here is a drawing of a watch from 1737:

-While, at this time, while wristwatches were designed just for decoration, portable clocks and pocket-watches were increasingly vital for long-distance navigation and for success in naval battles because the more accurate the timekeeping, the more precise the measurement of longitude.
-This was so vital for societies at the time that the British government offered prizes of the equivalent of over 2 million dollars, for improved timekeeping.
-John Harrison’s marine chronometer, created in response to that prize, became one of the most famous timepieces ever made, which is an important part of how timekeeping became so significant in societies . . .
+At this time, while wristwatches were designed just for decoration, portable clocks and pocket-watches were increasingly vital for long-distance navigation and for success in naval battles because the more accurate the timekeeping, the more precise the measurement of longitude.
+This was so vital for societies at the time that the British government offered, from 1714, prizes of the equivalent of over 2 million dollars in today’s money, for improved timekeeping.
+John Harrison’s marine chronometer, created in response to that prize (the Longitude Prize, a modern prize by the same name, continues the tradition of rewarding innovation), became one of the most famous timepieces ever made, and is an important part of the story of how timekeeping became so significant in societies . . .

-When most people lived an agrarian life, where you worked directly for your survival, you woke and started work at first light because if you didn’t, you and your family starved.
+When most people lived an agrarian life, where you worked directly for your survival over the coming year, you woke and started work on the land at first light because if you didn’t, you and your family starved.
 There was no concept of fitting in with other people’s idea of what time you should be doing things.

-The advent of mechanical clocks in medieval Europe marked a transformative era in timekeeping.
+The advent of mechanical clocks in early medieval Europe marked a transformative era in timekeeping.
 Town squares boasted prominent clock towers, signalling the importance of synchronized communal activities.
 Monasteries and churches played a pivotal role in maintaining and advancing clock technology, emphasizing the significance of time in religious practices and daily routines.
-An examples of this is the beautiful Prague Astronomical Clock (made in 1410), the most famous clock from the Medieval period, shown below:
+An example of this is the beautiful Prague Astronomical Clock (made in 1410, near the end of the medieval period), the most famous clock from the era, shown below:

-The 17th century witnessed the introduction of the balance spring by Dutch scientist Christiaan Huygens, a breakthrough that significantly enhanced accuracy.
+The 17th century witnessed the introduction of the balance spring by Dutch scientist Christiaan Huygens (1629 to 1695), a breakthrough that significantly enhanced accuracy, first applied to watches in 1675, and it is thought that Hooke may have developed a similar idea.
 The drawing below is of one of his first balance springs:

 As maritime exploration expanded, precise timekeeping became crucial for long-distance navigation as well as naval battles, as I mentioned in the last section of this article.